-Ecuador is an upper-middle income country that spans three geographically and culturally diverse climate zones: the high Andean mountains, the Amazonian rainforest, and an arid coastline.
+Ecuador spans three geographically diverse climate zones: the high Andean mountains, the Amazon rainforest and the arid coastline.
 Each zone presents unique hazards.
-Volcanoes in the Andes erupt periodically, spewing toxic ash that compromise people’s health, kill livestock, and destroy crops.
-Intense rainfall associated with El Niño causes flooding and landslides resulting in loss of human life, damages to homes and infrastructure, disruption of livelihoods and economic activity, and waterborne disease.
-In addition to these hazards, the population has also suffered from earthquakes, storm surges, epidemics, and droughts.
-Over 60% of the population lives in areas exposed to multiple hazards.
-Highly populated urban areas, weak land use and building codes that do not sufficiently address potential risks, and environmental degradation all contribute to the population’s vulnerability.
+For example, volcanoes in the Andes erupt periodically, spewing toxic ash that compromises people’s health, kills livestock and destroys crops.
+Intense rainfall associated with El Niño causes flooding and landslides, which result in the loss of human life, damage to homes and infrastructure, disruption to livelihoods and economic activities, and a rise in waterborne diseases.
+Other hazards include earthquakes, storm surges, epidemics and drought.

 Ecuador has a decentralized framework for disaster risk management.
-The Ecuador Red Cross have been working on Early Action Protocols for volcanic ash and intense rainfall in close collaboration with these structures since 2017.
+Since 2017, the Ecuadorian Red Cross has been working on Early Action Protocols for volcanic ash and intense rainfall in close collaboration with these structures.

-Since 2017 the Ecuador Red Cross Society has been working to develop protocols for volcanic ash falls and intense rainfall associated with El Niño.
-The volcanic ash protocol was activated in September 2020.
+Since 2017, the Ecuadorian Red Cross has been working to develop Early Action Protocols (EAPs) for volcanic ashfall and intense rainfall associated with El Niño.
+The EAP for Volcanic Ash was activated in September 2020.